PistonDevelopers/rust-empty/README.md

 For example:

-* Put code in a 'src' directory
+* Put code in a `src/` directory
-* Need a 'crate_id' for your library
+* Add a `crate_id` attribute for your library
-* Missing documentation annotation
+* Deny missing doc attribute for library
-* A '.gitignore' to avoid rubish in the repository
+* A `.gitignore` to keep repository clean
-* Library binaries should be in 'target/cpu-vendor-os/lib' directory
+* Library binaries should be in `target/cpu-vendor-os/lib` directory
-* Example programs better not be in the 'src' directory
+* Example programs better not be in the `src/` directory
-* Need a "-O" flag to compile optimized code
+* Need a `-O` flag to compile optimized code
-* Dependencies, rust-nightly check etc.
+* Dependencies, rust-nightly check through Travis CI etc.

 ###Goals